 Best practices for using CSS with your Shogun elements

 You can even add multiple CSS class names into this field!
-Just make sure to leave a space between the class names!
+Just make sure to leave a space between the class names as in the example below.

 Adding CSS to Your Shogun Page